wilsotobianco/prescrypto-docs/docs/changelog/overview.md

 ## Log

+- (7 Apr, 2022) Removed unused parmateres mentions and references, cleaned some typos and compacted info from different pages into the same related ones.

 - (24 Jan, 2022) Add the param `page` to products docs, it explains how to navigate in products results

 - (4 Feb, 2022) Add the filter param `created_filter` for the endpoint `"api/v2/medics/"` It can be used to get the full list of created users, in order to see one medic details it has to be added to the url aswell.